-You can use Admin App, CLI, and REST API to view the status of all services for the system.
+You can use the Admin App, CLI commands, or REST API methods to view the status of all services for the system.

 Viewing all services

 1. To view the status of all services, in the Admin App, click Services.

 - The service name

 - The service state:

 - Healthy: The service is running normally.

 - Unconfigured: The service has yet to be configured and deployed.

 - Deploying: The system is currently starting or restarting the service.
 This can happen when:

 - You move the service to run on a completely different set of instances.

 - You repair a service.